4onen/js13k-2024-city-builder/README.md

 Had to spend nearly half an hour sorting out why side-length 7 and 13 maps would have the wrong shape.
 Appears to be some kind of driver-level compiler bug around floating-point modulo division.
 Fixed by adding an epsilon to the float-converted instance ID before taking the modulo.

 I had meant to do user interaction, but giving some feedback for that interaction came first.
 Also gave a brief try to making music and found I've forgotten a lot of what I once knew.
 Ah well!
 I'm sure I'll make something not too grating.

+## Day 14: 2024-08-26

+No progress.
+Made the mistake of chatting with online acquaintances on Discord.

+## Day 15: 2024-08-27

+No progress.
+Prioritized getting to bed before 1am by doing my unrelated fanfic writing at a reasonable hour.

+## Day 16: 2024-08-28

+Tried my hand at making something of a song in the ZzFXM tracker.
+Not a truly terrible track, but not enough to put into the game.
+I did discover a few sounds suitable for sound effects, though, so those have been checked into the repository.

+## Day 17: 2024-08-29